 "[Jones is] a stronger-armed Jake Fromm," said one area scout.
 "He distributes the ball well to all those great weapons.
 Jones has some ability.
 His arm is good enough, a little stronger than Jake's.
 Mac can anticipate, and sees the field well.
 I think he could have a career in the NFL similar to Matt Barkley."
 Another team source that had graded Jones (6-2, 214) in the fourth round said they felt Jones was a shorter A.J.
 McCarron.
 Jones obviously is going to go a lot higher than Barkley or McCarron, but scouts feel his skill set is similar to those quarterbacks.
 Jones may end up being more of a Kirk Cousins- or Matt Schaub-caliber starter in the NFL.

-Click links to see the Buccaneers' picks across all rounds:
+Click links to see the Bears' picks across all rounds:

-Click here to jump to the Buccaneers' second-round pick.
+Click here to jump to the Bears' second-round pick.